List of United States presidential visits to Puerto Rico: Gerald Ford

-While President Gerald Ford visited Puerto Rico on June 26–28, 1976, arriving in VC-137C 72-7000 to attend the second annual G-7 economic summit, his trip is not considered an official visit to Puerto Rico, although he was welcomed by Governor Rafael Hernández Colón at the airport.
-Ford was helicoptered with a HMX-1's VH-1N in and out of, and remained within the now defunct Dorado Beach Hotel, site of the summit.
+While President Gerald Ford visited Puerto Rico on 26–28 June 1976, arriving in VC-137C 72-7000 to attend the second annual G-7 economic summit, his trip is not considered an official visit to Puerto Rico, although he was welcomed by Governor Rafael Hernández Colón at the airport.
+Ford was helicoptered with a HMX-1's VH-1N in and out of, and remained within the Dorado Beach Hotel, now Dorado Beach Resort, site of the summit.
 His statue, now placed at the "Paseo de los Presidentes", was unveiled in 2008 by his oldest son, the Rev. Michael Ford, and President McClintock and Speaker Aponte-Hernández at a ceremony in the Capitol Rotunda, where Rev. Ford was seen weeping upon seeing his father's sculpted depiction for the first time.